cose-wg/HPKE/draft-ietf-cose-hpke.md

 In both cases a new structure is used to convey information about the HPKE sender, namely the HPKE Sender Information structure (COSE_HPKE_Sender).

+When the alg value is set to HPKE, the encapsulated key MUST be present in the unprotected header parameter and its value MUST be of type COSE_HPKE_Sender.

 The CDDL grammar describing COSE_HPKE_Sender is:

 ~~~